superdurable/iwf/docs/Conditionally-complete-workflow-with-atomic-checking-on-signal-or-internal-channel.md

    }
 }
 ```
-The problem is that when the channel has one message, and it may send one message to State1 and also check the emptiness for State2.
-State2 will see empty channel and complete the workflow.
+The problem is that when the channel has one message, it may happen that State1 consumes the message and also State2 checks the emptiness.
+Therefore, State2 will see empty channel and complete the workflow.
 While State1 doesn't have a chance to process the last message.